sjones6/funcatron-docs/README.md

 http.listen(8000)
 ```

-That's a little better, but it's going to get really cumbersome for any serious application.
+That's a little better, but it's going to get really cumbersome for any serious application with more than a handful of routes.
+[Read up on how Funcatron handles routing. ](/routing.md)